top of page

-Billing for Applied Behavior Analysis (ABA) assessments can feel unnecessarily complex, especially when reimbursement hinges on getting one code right.
-Among all ABA billing codes, CPT code 97151 is one of the most important and most misunderstood.
-It forms the foundation of every ABA treatment plan, yet small mistakes in how it’s billed often lead to denials, delays, or underpayment.
+Billing for Applied Behavior Analysis (ABA) assessments can feel unnecessarily complex, especially when reimbursement depends on correctly using the 97151 CPT code.
+Among all ABA billing codes, code 97151 is one of the most important and most misunderstood.

 This guide provides a clear explanation of how to bill CPT code 97151.
 If you’re a BCBA or you handle billing, you’ll learn what 97151 includes and how to file it correctly so it gets paid.